Lingvistik/my-portfolio-website/README.md

 There are several features that would be implemented over the period of time and as will project get bigger more of the features will be introduced subsequently.

 Features Left to Implement

-•	An automated mastering tool that can be used unlimitedly allowing users to upload their existing audio files which would then be processed by built-in software after which would user download finished copies that fits to standards of the music industry
+•	An automated mastering tool that can be used unlimitedly allowing users to upload their existing audio files which would then be processed by built-in software after which would user download finished copies that fit the standards of the music industry
 •	A forum page which would serve as user community place where users would share their experiences and stories, discussing the potential collaborations, etc.